odoo/odoo/addons/stock/doc/stock.rst

 Quants, reservations and removal strategies
 ===========================================

-// When you check availability or you do action_done on an original stock move or the scheduler sees your confirmed move, the system will try to reserve stock .
-In v8, an extra model has been added to represent this stock, namely the
-// quant.
-So, reserving stock means choosing the right quants and tagging them as reserved for your move.

-When the state of a move needs to pass from confirmed/waiting to assigned and the move is not an incoming shipment, it needs to reserve the necessary stock (=quants).
+When the state of a move needs to pass from confirmed/waiting to assigned and the move is not an incoming shipment, the necessary stock (=quants) needs to be reserved.

-In order to do so: we need to consider the following:
+We need to consider the following when reserving stock:

 * If there are original moves, the stock has to come from these moves
-* If there are no original moves, it can take from the source location, but only if this stock has not been reserved on other moves
+* If there are no original moves, it can take from the source location, but only if this stock has not been reserved on other moves.
+If the user would want to take from other moves, he can unreserve those.
-* Also in case of returned moves, the system needs to check it
+* Also in case of returned moves, the system will check if the stock was moved by the move it was returned from.
-* When choosing the stock, we need to take into account the removal strategy
+* When choosing the stock, we need to take into account the removal strategy.

-By default the removal strategy is fifo.
-This means the quant chosen is the stock that came in first into the system.
+The removal strategy determines the order in which the stock gets reserved.
+By default the removal strategy is FIFO (First In First Out).

-A removal strategy can be put on a product category and location.
-For example, for certain products lifo could be chosen in stock.
-This mechanism can be used when you want to add other methods.
+A different removal strategy can be defined by product category and location.
+For example, for a certain category of products LIFO (Last In First Out) could be chosen when taking products from its stock location.

-In case of incoming shipments, we do not need to reserve stock or to apply removal strategies.